criipto/we-are-hiring/README.md

 At the heart of this are the various _electronic identity_ (aka e-ID) schemes of the world, in particular the subset of those that provide a legally valid user identifier.

 Most of these schemes are exposed over proprietary, non-standard protocols.
-Criipto shrink-wraps these in an easy-to-use industry-standard interface, and also provides a self-service management interface where our customers can do the required configuration data.
+Criipto shrink-wraps these in an easy-to-use industry-standard interface, and also provides a self-service management interface where our customers can set up the required configuration.